rsimmonsjr/axiom/README.md

 implementation deriving inspiration from the good parts of those models.

 ### What's New
+* 2019-08-11: 0.0.7
+  * Simplified some of the casts and cleaned up code.
+  * Fixed issues related to major bug in fixed in `secc-0.0.9`
 * 2019-08-11: 0.0.6
   * Significant changes in API.
 Migration should be simple but see the examples for differences.
   * Implemented major serialization functionality for messages and ActorIds with serde.